Citrix Receiver for Mac supports smart card authentication in the following configurations:

 - Gemalto .NET cards

-Follow the instructions provided by your vendor’s Mac OS X compatible smart card reader and cryptographic middleware for configuring user devices.
+Follow the instructions provided by your vendor’s macOS-compatible smart card reader and cryptographic middleware for configuring user devices.